Rethinking Equity: The German Mindset Shift That's Overdue

 | Participare | Participation / Stake | Similar to French participation |

-The interesting part: Unlike German Schuld (debt = guilt), Romanian separates datorie (debt/duty) from vină (guilt).
-This linguistic split makes it easier for Romanians to view debt instrumentally, as a duty to repay, not a moral failing.
+The interesting part: Where German uses Schuld for both debt and guilt, Romanian keeps datorie (debt/duty) separate from vină (guilt).
+That linguistic split makes it easier to see debt as a duty to repay, not a moral failing.

-The institutional gap: Despite having echitate (the same word root as English “equity”), Romania hasn’t built the same cultural or institutional equity infrastructure as the US.
-The word exists, but the mindset hasn’t followed.
-This proves Armin’s point: having the word isn’t enough, you need the cultural package.
+The institutional gap: Despite having echitate (same Latin root as English “equity”), Romania hasn’t built the cultural infrastructure to match.
+The word exists, the mindset hasn’t followed.
+Proves Ronacher’s point: the word alone isn’t enough.

 1. Debt Is a Tool, Not a Moral Failing

-In German, schuldenfrei (debt-free) is the ultimate financial compliment.
+In German, schuldenfrei (debt-free) is the highest financial compliment.
 It implies moral cleanliness.
-But this mindset kills equity-building.
+But that mindset kills equity-building.

-The American view: Debt is a lever.
-You borrow at 4% to buy an asset that returns 10%.
+American view: Debt is a lever.
+Borrow at 4% to buy something that returns 10%.
 The spread is your equity growth.

-The German view: Debt is Schuld.
+German view: Debt is Schuld.
 If you can’t pay cash, you can’t afford it.
-This keeps Germans renting apartments until age 40 while US peers build 15+ years of home equity.
+So Germans rent and shove savings into Tagesgeld accounts earning near zero, while their US peers build equity through any asset that compounds.

-The reframe: Start saying “I’m using leverage to build equity” instead of “I’m going into debt.”
-Change the mental framing from moral burden to strategic tool.
+Reframe: “I’m using leverage to build equity” instead of “I’m going into debt.”

 2. Salary Is the Past, Equity Is the Future

-German employment contracts obsess over Brutto (gross salary) and Urlaubstage (vacation days).
+German contracts obsess over Brutto and Urlaubstage.
 Equity compensation?
-Aktienoptionen are treated as exotic华尔街 jargon.
+Aktienoptionen might as well be alien.

-Contrast with the US: A Google engineer might accept $150k salary + $100k/year in equity vesting.
-The German equivalent at SAP or Siemens? €180k salary, maybe a bonus, zero equity conversation.
+Contrast: A Google engineer takes $150k salary + $100k/year in equity vesting.
+The SAP equivalent gets €180k salary, maybe a bonus, zero equity talk.

-The cost: Over 10 years, the American builds $1M+ in equity wealth.
-The German has a bigger bank account but no ownership stake in anything growing.
+Over 10 years?
+The American builds $1M+ in equity wealth.
+The German has a bigger bank account but owns nothing that grows.

-Practical step: If you work at a growth company (startup, tech, pharma), demand equity discussions.
-If they say “we don’t do that in Germany,” remind them: Germany does Mitbestimmung (codetermination) but not employee ownership.
-That’s a choice, not a law.
+Do this: If you work at a growth company, ask about equity.
+If they say “we don’t do that here,” remind them Mitbestimmung exists but employee ownership is a choice, not a law.

 4. Pension Plans Are Not Enough